 Mont St Michel & Chartres Mont St. Michel One of the questions on the Graduate Record Exam before I got into grad school was: “The author of Mont Saint Michel & Chartres was also the author of what other book?”
 Answer: The Education of Henry Adams!
 Having read Henry Adams’ autobiography (written modestly in third person) I got the answer right.
 And I’d read Adams’ luscious descriptio

-Cathedral of Notre Dame (Photo: Katherine Neville) I went to Paris for my French book tour, and over that weekend, I tried to go to Notre Dame on my birthday!
+Cathedral of Notre Dame (Photo: Katherine Neville) I went to Paris for my French book tour, and over that weekend, I tried to go to Notre Dame on my birthday.
 But instead, I ended up going to a wonderful restaurant on the Left Bank and some art supply stores.
-The next day happened to be Palm Sunday, so I went to Notre Dame, but it was closed for the Mass – or so I thought!
-I stood out of the
+The next day happened to be Palm Sunday, so I went to Notre Dame, but it appeared to be closed for the Mass.
+I stood out of the way of the t